EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 After a candidate patch successfully passes the reproduction test, it is not immediately accepted as the final patch.
 This is because we empirically observed that reproduction scripts typically focus narrowly on the specific symptoms described in the issue, leading to false positives where patches pass limited tests but fail in broader contexts.
 To mitigate this, we revise and augment the patch by instructing the patch agent to address concerns such as edge case handling, regression risks, and adherence to language-specific best practices.
 Next, we augment the reproduction test suite by generating additional validation tests.
 The test agent is instructed to create tests targeting boundary conditions and corner cases.
 This process reduces the risk of narrow, brittle fixes that only address the reported symptom without addressing the underlying defect comprehensively.

 To select the final patch, we first execute all candidate patches against the expanded test suite, which includes both reproduction and validation tests.
-Then, we pass these candidate patches and their corresponding test results to a dedicated review agent, which selects the final patch based on criteria such as correctness, code style, and adherence to best practices.
+Then, we pass candidate patches and their corresponding test results to the LLM, which selects the final patch based on criteria such as correctness and adherence to best practices.